killerninjacat/AcademEase/README.md

 ## Features
 - **Timetable Creation:** Create and manage daily timetables to keep track of your classes and other activities.
 - **Attendance Tracker:** Easily mark and monitor your attendance for each course, and view the dates you were present and absent.
-- **Note-taking:** Take notes during classes, and keep all your study materials organized within the app.
+- **Note-taking:** Jot down important information and save it for later reference.
 - **Virtual Whiteboard:** Utilize a digital whiteboard for brainstorming, diagrams, and sketching.
 - **Upcoming Class Widget:** A widget on your home screen displays your upcoming class schedule at a glance.